4 minute read

 {"jsonrpc":"2.0","id":1,"result":{"protocolVersion":"2024-11-05","capabilities":{"experimental":{},"prompts":{"listChanged":false},"resources":{"subscribe":false,"listChanged":false},"tools":{"listChanged":false}},"serverInfo":{"name":"greeter","version":"1.10.1"}}}

-When you do, paste this to start the connection:
+Subsequently, paste this to start the connection:

 {"jsonrpc":"2.0","method":"notifications/initialized"}

-Now type this to list available tools:
+Next, input the following to list available tools:

 {"jsonrpc":"2.0","method":"tools/list","id":1}